Tpuljak/gameshelf-alexaskill/README.md

 These instructions assume Gameshelf is up, and running with Login with Amazon set-up

 1. Clone down the repo from github: https://github.com/kbedell/gameshelf-alexaskill
 2. Create a new lambda function.
-Please refer to [Amazon's Instructions](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function) DO NOT UPLOAD YOUR CODE JUST YET!
-(You can choose inline code, and just leave it as the default.)
+Please refer to [Amazon's Instructions](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function)
+    -  Do not upload your code just yet.
+Select inline, and leave what is in the box.
-3. Create a new skill in the developer portal.
+5. Create a new skill in the developer portal.
 Please refer to [Amazon's Instructions](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/deploying-a-sample-skill-to-aws-lambda#Creating a New Skill for the Sample on the Developer Portal)
-4. Make the following edits to your index.js file
+6. Make the following edits to your index.js file
     -  Enter your app id in the APP_ID variable: `var APP_ID = UNDEFINED;`
     -  Update the `getGameFromGameShelf` function to use the host that you are using.
 By default it points to the current live version of Gameshelf:
     ```